 …and the closed pubs of Neatishead and Barton Turf.

-An 18th century pub with two bars, “the public bar on a lower level is virtually unaltered for 80+ years with its red quarry tiled floor… and impressive black-leaded range.
+An 18th century pub, perhaps earlier than 1744, with two bars, “the public bar on a lower level is virtually unaltered for 80+ years with its red quarry tiled floor… and impressive black-leaded range.
 The upper room has a hatch-style bar counter and bench seating” (CAMRA Regional Inventory).

 We enjoyed a Woodfordes Wherry while talking to Ted, a regular who moved here from London when he retired, who raised whisky to his white beard.